chzylee/MoraleBot/README.md

 Morning River used to play Summoners War until he spent too much money buying Rune packs and ended up on the streets.
 As a devout mentee of Ellia, he memorized all her words of wisdom and shares them with his fellow Summoners.

+### Echo

+Because he is a polite and obedient yung'n, if you ask Morning River to say something by saying `Mr. say` he will repeat what you ask.
+He is also polite enough to give high-fives to those who offer.

 ### Toggle

 Although he may look old, Morning River is still a child at heart.
 Greet him with a 'Hey Mr.' or put him to sleep with a 'Goodnight Mr.' and he'll wake and sleep as you command.
 If you ever get sick of him, just say 'see ya Mr.' and he'll politely leave.